yusufarsln98/Peg-Solitaire-Game/README.md

 - To compile and run program in Ubuntu, simply enter "make" in `src` directory.
 (The folder with the 'makefile')
 - The program will be work with JRE JDK 11 and JavaFX SDK 11 best.

+This is the video shows the program: https://www.youtube.com/watch?v=0iUK7Va_9b8&t=9s